Taoism

 Influence of Taoism on Japanese culture

 The arrival of new ideas of Chinese origin forced the Japanese to articulate their own native ideas, and this led to the birth of the idea of Shinto.
 With no previous other religions present, there had been no need to name the religious practices present.
 The process of codifying Shinto included the emergence of texts such as Kojiki and Nihon Shoki which for the first time contained Shinto mythology and legends in a written form.
-The influence of Taoism can be seen in these accounts.
+The potential influence of Taoism can be seen in these accounts.
 There is yin-yang symbolism present, and the kami responsible for the creation of the world are associated with the Big Dipper, as are the creator gods associated in Taoism.
-One has to wonder about the significance of Okina-sama's tabard in light of this information.
+We will return to the notable part the Big Dipper plays in Taoism later.p>

 Onmyodo, Shinto-Taoist syncreticism